 - a.
 "Shall" is used when application of a procedure is mandatory. - b.
 "Should" is used when application of a procedure is recommended. - c.
 "May" and "need not" are used only when application of a procedure is optional. - d.
-"Will" indicates futurity and never indicates any degree of requirement for application of a procedure. - e. sUAS/drones are aircraft weighing less than 55 pounds, operated without the possibility of direct human intervention from within or on the aircraft.
+"Will" indicates futurity and never indicates any degree of requirement for application of a procedure. - e. sUAS are aircraft weighing less than 55 pounds, operated without the possibility of direct human intervention from within or on the aircraft.
 (While this Order focuses on sUAS weighing less than 55 pounds, larger unmanned aircraft operations must also be conducted in accordance with references (a) and (b), and must comply with all DoD and Federal Aviation Administration (FAA) criteria.) - f.
 Program-of-Record System.
-Reference (x) defines a PoR system as one that is funded across the Future Years Defense Program (FYDP) through the Program Objectives Memorandum (POM).
+Reference (x) defines a PoR system as one that is funded across the Future Years Defense Program through the Program Objectives Memorandum (POM).
 Generally, PoR systems are provided by an acquisition organization, such as a Program Executive Officer program office or systems command, and come complete with training modules, maintenance procedures, and instructional manuals. - g.
 Non-Program-of-Record System.
 Reference (x) defines non-PoR systems as those that are not acquired or funded through the POM process.
-These are normally COTS systems, or systems comprised of
+These are normally Commercial Off-the-Shelf (COTS) systems, or systems comprised of COTS components, that can be procured with unit funds.
+This category also includes emerging or interim solutions rapidly fielded via Urgent Universal Needs Statements that have not yet become fully-vetted or formally-acquired PoR systems. - h.
+Reference (k) defines aircraft operations in the National Airspace System (NAS) as either Public Operations or Civil Operations.